 Be careful when choosing supplements.
 While dietary supplements are under the purview of the Food and Drug Administration, they are regulated differently than conventional foods and drugs.
 Manufacturers do not have to prove a supplement is safe or even that it works before it is sold.
 The FDA can take action to remove or restrict the sale of a supplement only after it has been on the market and been proven unsafe.

 The Role of Fortified Foods

 Supplements don’t only come in a bottle.
-Many foods like cereals, breads, pastas, energy bars and drinks are fortified with vitamins, minerals, herbs and amino acids, the building blocks of proteins.
+Many foods including cereals, breads, pastas, energy bars and drinks are fortified with vitamins, minerals, herbs and amino acids — the building blocks of proteins.
 Foods should be factored in when considering a dietary supplement.
 Consuming too much of one nutrient may pose serious health threats.
-Click on the ‘Find a Registered Dietitian’ button at the top right of this page to located a registered dietitian to evaluate your daily diet prior to starting a supplement regimen.
+Consult a registered dietitian nutritionist and evaluate your daily diet prior to starting a supplement regimen.

-There are several reasons people may need supplements.
+There are several reasons men may need supplements.
 They include:

-Calcium and vitamin D are key nutrients for bone health.
-If you fall behind on getting these nutrients, you may need a supplement separate from a regular multivitamin, since they usually do not contain enough calcium to meet recommendations.
+Bone Health: Calcium and vitamin D are key nutrients for bone health.
+If you fall behind on getting these nutrients, you may need a supplement separate from a regular multivitamin, since multivitamins usually do not contain enough calcium to meet recommendations.

-Carotenoids, such as the antioxidants lutein and zeaxanthin, have shown promise in eye health.
-Start eating more fruits and vegetables like kale, spinach, carrots, cantaloupe, sweet potatoes and broccoli.
+Eye Health: Carotenoids, such as lutein and zeaxanthin, have shown promise in eye health.
+Start eating more fruits and vegetables such as kale, spinach, carrots, cantaloupe, sweet potatoes and broccoli.